wentasah/novaboot/README.md

 Simple examples of using `novaboot`:

 1. Run an OS in Qemu.
-This is the default action when no other action is specified by command line switches.
-Thus running `novaboot myos` (or `./myos` as described above) will run Qemu and make it boot the configuration specified in the `myos` script.
+This is can be specified with the **--qemu** option.
+Thus running `novaboot --qemu myos` (or `./myos --qemu` as described above) will run Qemu and make it boot the configuration specified in the `myos` script.
 2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, ISOLINUX, Pulsar and U-Boot) and copy it with all other files needed for booting to a remote boot server.
 Then